 - Add the boiled eggs and grilled fish.
-Do not be afraid to fill the dish to the brim, as cabbage will not rise like beans would.
+Do not be afraid to fill the dish to the brim, as the cabbage will not rise as beans would.

 - Cover the dish with aluminium foil and cook in the steamer for 40 minutes (give or take).

 Your cabbage pudding (keto moi moi) is ready to be served!

 If you are not a big fan of cabbage, but you still do not want to use beans, how about some fish moi moi?

 - Two tablespoons of palm oil;